stridecolossus/JOVE/doc/blog/part 4 - model demo/depth.buffer.md

 	.build();
 ```

-The depth buffer attachment format is hard-coded to one that is commonly available on most Vulkan implementations,
-but we make a note to come back and add code to properly select a format appropriate to the hardware.
+The format of the depth buffer attachment is hard-coded to one that is commonly available on most Vulkan implementations, but we make a note to come back and add code to properly select a format appropriate to the hardware.

-Next we add a new method to the sub-pass builder to register the depth-buffer attachment:
+Next we add a new method to the sub-pass builder to register a depth-buffer attachment:

 ```java
 public SubpassBuilder depth(int index) {